 Do you want to hire people for your private security firm or detective agency?
 You need permission (in Dutch) from your local chief of police for every single employee.

 Permission for employees

-Once permission is granted, you can apply for a special identification document (in Dutch) for your employee, signed by the local chief of police.
+Once you have permission, you can apply for a special identification document (in Dutch) for your employee, signed by the local chief of police.
 Your employees are required to carry this special proof of identity at work at all times.
-Your organisation is obliged to keep a secure register of your employees’ identity documents.
+Your organisation must keep a secure register of your employees’ identity documents.